CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 Therefore, we should begin to make these changes in advance of altering the frontend to use the new claims structure.
 For example, an existing user with organization scope `DHmd-phdAdmins` would be added to the `md-phd` group and assigned the `admin` scope.
 New users created after beginning this effort will need to be onboarded with both the new and deprecated scopes.
+If there are a very large number of users we may want to consider building a script that retrieves the users via the Okta API then programmatically derives and applies the equivalent scopes.

+### Update functionapp APIs to utilize new authorization and authentication ###
+All APIs in the functionapp should be updated to use the updated authentication and authorization design.
+In the process we should evaluate the authorization requirements for each endpoint.
+We should consider splitting this effort as there are as many as 58 endpoints to be evaluated and updated.
+This work will need to be performed in a feature branch in order to not introduce breaking changes before the frontend API connections are updated.

-### Update frontend claims authorization handling and API connections ###
+### Update frontend API connections ###
-The frontend is changed to process user authorization based on the claim structure outlined in the design.
-After this is accomplished, the deprecated organization scopes can be retired.
-All references to the RS API are changed to be directed to the auth microservice.
+Once all Okta users and functionapp APIs have been updated as outlined above, all references to the RS API are changed to be directed to the auth microservice.
+This involves updating the Okta OAuth API to the new bearer token format.

 ### Retire API access to the functionapp ###
 Once all senders and users have been provisioned in Okta using the updated structures we can remove network access to the functionapp.
 All communication from senders or the frontend should occur through the auth microservice.
+We should also revisit integration and smoke tests at this point and ensure testing can be performed solely via calls to the auth microservice.

 ### Implement sender setup API and frontend (tentative) ###
 A proposed API for creating senders entirely within RS is included in the design.
 All configurations needed for senders